-May 2020 About the Centre for Health Information
+March 2023 About Digital Health (the former Centre for Health Information)

 The Centre was established to provide quality information to health professionals, the public, researchers and health system decision-makers.
 Through collaboration with the health system, the Centre supports the development of data and technical standards, maintains key health databases, prepares and distributes health reports, and supports and carries out applied health research and benefits evaluations.
 The Centre's mandate also includes the development and implementation of a confidential and secure provincial electronic health record, including the change management required to support adoption by end user clinician.